adevinta/spark-tokens/README.md

 4. Click on Save & Export, name your JSON file figmaTokens.json.
 5. Place the exported JSON file in your `color` folder within the tokens directory, under your brand's folder.

+## OPTIMIZING ICONS

+Icons are optimized using Adobe Illustrator.
+To optimize icons, follow these steps:

+1. Open the icon SVG file in Adobe Illustrator.
+2. Review and clean up the SVG paths and shapes as needed.
+3. Group your paths, align your group horizontally and vertically.
+Ensure that the group is centered.
+4. Optimize the SVG by removing unnecessary elements and attributes.
+We do not allow masks and clip-paths.
+5. Make sure that the SVG file uses a consistent viewBox and width/height values.
+We expect a size of 24x24 pixels.
+6. Export the optimized SVG file by selecting "use the artwork".
+Click on Export.
+For the SVG options: keep presentation attributes as attributes, select SVG for font, keep images, choose minimal for object ID, use 2 decimal places, check minify, and enable responsive.
+Click OK.
+7. Navigate to the assets folder of the repository, create a folder for your brand.
+Inside this brand folder, create two subfolders: one named "icons" and another named "temp-icons".
+The icons in the "temp-icons" folder will be cleaned before further processing.

 ## LICENSE

 [MIT](LICENSE)